We’ll take a look at each one of these cranial nerves starting with the facial nerve. First thing for you to

 carries general visceral efferent nerve fibers.
 Then lastly, it has branchial efferent nerve fibers because the

-efferent component and this is the last functional component is going to innervate muscles that were
+The branchial efferent component, and this is the last functional component, is going to innervate muscles that were

 derived from the second pharyngeal arch.
 This would include muscles of facial expression that have now

 been shaded in red.
 It’s also responsible for innervating the stapedius, a small muscle that’s found in the

 middle ear that attaches to the stapes.
 The digastric muscle, specifically the posterior belly is innervated